History and History of Art (joint honours)

 • Employment-focused, designed to prepare students for the world of work, both in theory and through direct experience of workplace situations and contact with professionals in the arts.

 Practical modules focus on creativity, experimentation, and intellectual pursuit.
-With a symbiotic relationship between art-making and theoretical frameworks, you develop a rigorous, experimental creative practice that is underpinned by a deep understanding of the concepts, theories and ethics that are important in today’s world.
+You will develop a rigorous, experimental creative practice that is underpinned by a deep understanding of the concepts, theories and ethics that are important in today’s world.

 The historical modules cover the period from the Renaissance to the twentieth century and focus on developing a historical understanding of artworks and their contexts.
 Oxford is an excellent place to study the history of art, with outstanding local museums and galleries.
-London with its wealth of museums is just a short journey away.
+London, with its wealth of museums, is also just a short journey away.

 Students studying